 The program starts with you receiving a hardcover folder.
 Then every month, for six months, you'll receive a new learning module.
 These modules contain a series of energising, practical and relevant exercises, which allow you to continue to build your ability to effectively use story in the workplace.

 Anecdote is a management consulting firm that uses its expertise in story to inspire enduring change and make your strategy stick.
 We help leaders be better oral storytellers.

 Its clients include IBM, BHP Billiton, Shell, KPMG, Microsoft, Fuji Xerox, NAB, Siemens, Axiata and Rio Tinto.
 Our work is focused on the Asia-Pacific region, but we also undertake projects in the United Kingdom, India and the United States.
-Anecdote has offices in Melbourne, Canberra, Singapore, New Delhi and London.
+Anecdote has offices in Melbourne and Canberra and partners in Singapore, New Delhi, Mumbai, Monterrey and London.

 For practical business storytelling techniques, book reviews, events, and articles, subscribe now to Anecdotally — our monthly newsletter.